Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-The model presented in this work is based on the model presented in \cite{jauzac2021} and includes 3 newly identified multiple image systems from the SLICE-\jwst~imaging (Systems \#16, \#17 and \#18).
+The model presented in this work is based on the model presented in \cite{jauzac2021} and includes three newly identified lensed source galaxies from the SLICE-\jwst~imaging (Sources \#16, \#17 and \#18).
 This elongated cluster presents one dominant elliptical cluster-scale potential.
-In addition, we relax the BCG potential and four other galaxy potentials near multiple image systems in this central region.
+In addition, we relax the BCG potential and four other galaxy potentials near lensed source galaxies in this central region.
 One more group-scale potential in the North-West region of the cluster is added, matching the light distribution of an overdensity of bright cluster galaxies with diffuse emission.
-This component is interpreted as an infalling group even if the X-ray imaging does not show a gaseous counterpart at the position of the galaxy group (see \autoref{tab.xray} for the X-ray observation details, and \autoref{fig.projmass} for the X-ray - cyan, and projected mass contours - black).
-Furthermore, we note that the gas peak in the X-ray distribution coincides with the main lensing mass peak which corresponds to the locaiton of the BCG.
+This component is interpreted as an infalling group, even if the X-ray imaging does not show a gaseous counterpart at the position of the galaxy group (see \autoref{tab.xray} for the X-ray observation details, and \autoref{fig.projmass} for the X-ray contours in cyan and projected mass contours in black).
+Furthermore, we note that the gas peak in the X-ray distribution coincides with the main lensing mass peak, which corresponds to the location of the BCG.
 This updated mass model is in excellent agreement with the model it is based on, with the rms of the SLICE best-fit mass model at 0.79\arcsec, in comparison to 0.80\arcsec\ for the \cite{jauzac2021} best-fit model rms.
-The final model is optimizing the redshifts of Systems \#5, \#16, \#17 and \#18.
-System \#18 has a best-fit optimized redshift of 5.528$^{+0.47}_{-0.19}$.
-The other systems have optimized redshifts below 1.7 and, together with error bars, are all reported in \autoref{tab.MultipleImages}.
+The final model optimizes the redshifts of Sources \#5, \#16, \#17 and \#18.
+Source \#18 has a best-fit optimized redshift of 5.53$^{+0.47}_{-0.19}$.
+The other sources have optimized redshifts below 1.7.